nylo-core/nylo.dev/resources/docs/6.x/navigation-hub.md

 ## Introduction

-Navigation Hubs are a central place where you can **manage** the navigation for all your tabs.
+Navigation Hubs are a central place where you can **manage** the navigation for all your widgets.
-Out the box you can create bottom navigation and top navigation layouts in seconds.
+Out the box you can create bottom, top and journey navigation layouts in seconds.

 Let's **imagine** you have an app and you want to add a bottom navigation bar and allow users to navigate between different tabs in your app.